Installing and Loading HPC-X

 Cuda support in SLES 11, RHEL 6 and RHEL OSs lower than 7.4 with PPC arch is no longer available.

 This is the default option which is optimized for best performance for the single-thread mode.
-This option supports both GPU and non-GPU setups.Note
+This option supports both GPU and non-GPU setups.Warning

 Starting with CUDA 11.0, the minimum recommended GCC compiler is at least GCC 5 due to C++11 requirements in CUDA libraries e.g. cuFFT and CUB.